What is it and why do I need one?

-You should be assigned your code immediately if you're applying in person.
-The tax office will print out a piece of paper with your number.
+You should be assigned your code immediately if you’re applying in person.
+The tax office will print out a piece of paper with your number on.

-A plastic card carrying the same information will be posted a few weeks later to the address you wrote on the form.
+A plastic card (tesserino) carrying the same information should be posted a few weeks later to the address you gave on the application form.

-If you later apply for a tessera sanitaria, or Italian state health insurance card (and you should if you're going to be here for more than three months), your codice fiscale will also be printed on the back of that.
+If you later apply for a tessera sanitaria, or Italian state health insurance card, your codice fiscale will also be printed on the back of that.